class: center, middle, title-slide count: false # Better APIs with

 , transform: suspend (a: T1, b: T2) -> R ): Flow

-``` --- # 🪷 Examples of applicative .margin-top[ - `Flow` follows this pattern _twice_ - Lists and sets - Nullable types - Functions with a given input type ] Not much time to dive into them ⏳ > Applicatives are also compositional --- # 💡 **The** idea `map` and `combine` are the basic API of `Schedule` > Let's define `Schedule` as a composition of basic blocks > so we can derive most implementations auto-magically > ## 🧚 🧚 🧚 🧚 🧚 🧚 🧚 🧚 🧚 🧚 🧚 🧚 --- # 🖼️ `Schedule` in pictures
+``` --- # ๐ชท Examples of applicative .margin-top[ - `Flow` follows this pattern _twice_ - Lists and sets - Nullable types - Functions with a given input type ] Not much time to dive into them โณ > Applicatives are also compositional --- class: center, middle, title-slide count: false # Magic! --- # ๐ก **The** idea `map` and `combine` as the basic API > Let's define `Collector` and `Schedule` as a composition of basic blocks > so we can derive most implementations > auto-magically ๐ง ๐ง ๐ง ๐ง ๐ง ๐ง ๐ง ๐ง ๐ง --- # ๐งบ Collector First idea: encapsulate the arguments to `fold` .code60[ ```kotlin interface Collector

 = (Input) -> Decision